 During the Russo-Japanese war, Vereshchagin was invited by Admiral Stepan Makarov to join him aboard the flagship, Petropavlovsk.
-On April 13, 1904, two land miles struck the Petropavlovsk and the ship along with most of its crew including Admiral Makarov and Vereshchagin perished in the wreck.
+On April 13, 1904, two sea mines struck the Petropavlovsk, and the ship along with most of its crew including Admiral Makarov and Vereshchagin perished in the wreck.
 According to eye-witnesses, Vereshchagin spent the final moments of his life calmly painting the scenes unfolding in front of him – a council of war presided over by Admiral Makarov.
 The painting was recovered from the wreckage almost undamaged.

 Though now relatively unknown, Vereshchagin was a talented artist with a larger-than-life personality and a long and successful career in his time.
 He participated in more than 30 solo exhibitions in Europe and America in the last decade of his life.
 Vereshchagin’s s grand works are a testament to his inspiring life as a soldier, a traveler, a writer, and an artist.
 Most of Vereshchagin’s works are now displayed at the State Tretyakov Gallery in Moscow and the State Museum of Russian Art in Saint Petersburg.